CoderDojoSV/mobile-games/section-00/README.md

 a file browser application, you will need to get one.
 I trust [this one][fex] alone because it is open source software.
 If Android raises an error about development applications, you can go into your settings and enable apps from outside Google Play.
-On Mac OS X, you may also need the [Android File Transer][]
+On Mac OS X, you may also need the [Android File Transfer][]

 [Android File Transfer]: http://www.android.com/filetransfer/